-- Supervisor may feel taken advantage of at times so may sway to ‘structured’ then start to become more ‘permissive’ again to balance back to ‘democratic’ once more.
+- The supervisor may feel taken advantage of at times so may sway to ‘structured’ then start to become more ‘permissive’ again to balance back to ‘democratic’ once more.

 - Better for the Corporate Company rather than an individual.

-- Responsibility toward employees and asks for high degree of loyalty and performance in return.
+- Responsibility toward employees and asks for a high degree of loyalty and performance in return.

 - Avoids layoffs.

 - Allows employees to establish department productivity goals.